fat-fuzzy/rocks/apps/doc/src/assets/blog/003+html-and-wabi-sabi.md

 And yet, their brokenness was oddly satisfying: in my head I was somehow flying.

-So, after my HTML fixing, I decided to give these wings some loving (read: translation, rotation, and scale), and have published the [Wabi-Sabi](https://rocks.pages.dev/play/projects/wabi-sabi) collection! ❤️‍🩹
+So, after my HTML, I decided to give these wings some loving too (read: translation, rotation, and scale), and have published the [Wabi-Sabi](https://rocks.pages.dev/play/projects/wabi-sabi) collection! ❤️‍🩹

 Enjoy!